 ISO 14001 Certification

 In December 2013 Wembley Stadium was successfully audited by a third-party accredited organisation and achieved certification to ISO 14001, the international standard that sets out the criteria for an environmental management system and its implementation.

 Wembley Stadium has been awarded the Industry Green Three Star Award for continued and improved environmental performance.
 Wembley Stadium is the first stadium and only the third venue to be awarded the three star award which is the highest category.
 This award is testament to the excellent work that is carried out by Green Team members and the support from all staff across the business.

 Green Tourism Award

-Wembley Stadium, part of The FA Group, was one of 14 companies invited by the Carbon Trust to exhibit at the world's first Carbon Footprinting Gallery in London.
+Wembley Stadium is the first stadium to get the treble – the Carbon Trust Standard for carbon reduction, water and waste.
+The Stadium also featured in the world's first Carbon Footprinting Gallery in London.
 The exhibition was held at the Future Gallery to celebrate pioneering companies that are shaping the future of carbon footprinting.